blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

+**1. Must support languages which we plan to use in this monorepo:
+Typescript and Javascript**

-1. No - does not natively support ts.
-However it's not to configure the build script to first compile ts.
+Technically Typescript support is not built in however it is simple to configure the build script to compile typescript.

+**2. The password assistant project will be relatively small, so we don't need a tool built for large monorepos.
+It should not be cumbersome to use the tool with a small monorepo.**

-2. Yes - very lightweight
+Yes - very lightweight

+**3. Should support publishing to npm**

-3. Yes
+Yes

+**4. Should support testing on an integration and single package level**

-4. Yes
+Yes

+**5. Should be actively maintained/supported**

-5. Somewhat - it is unclear what the future plan for Lerna is now that Nrwl has taken over.
+Somewhat - it is unclear what the future plan for Lerna is now that Nrwl has taken over but there is no indication that it is going away.
+If anything this may be a benefit if we ever need to switch to nx, as there will likely be more support for making that transition as both tools are developed by the same company.

 ### [Nx](https://nx.dev/)